jamesquinlan/dsc-techstack/topics/shell.md

 ## Environment Variables

-Each shell has several important environment variables necessary for everyday use.
-Environment variables define certain things that enhance and customize each shell to your own taste.
+Each shell has several important environmental variables that are necessary for everyday use.
+Environment variables define certain things that enhance and customize each shell to your taste.
 Some of the more important variables follow.

-`PATH` This variable contains a colon separated list of directories to use in searching for a command.
+`PATH` This variable contains a colon-separated list of directories to search for a command.

 `HOME` This variable contains your home directory.